-- Take antibiotics as directed by your healthcare provider.
+- Take antibiotics as directed by a healthcare professional.
 Using the wrong dose, skipping doses, or taking it longer or shorter than directed might contribute to bacteria resistance.
-Even if you feel better after a few days, talk with your healthcare provider before discontinuing an antibiotic.
+Even if you feel better after a few days, talk with your healthcare professional before discontinuing an antibiotic.

 Antibiotics are used for treating infections caused by bacteria.
 Sometimes it’s difficult to determine if your infection is caused by bacteria or a virus because the symptoms are often very similar.

 Your healthcare professional will evaluate your symptoms and conduct a physical exam to determine the cause of your infection.
 In some cases, they may request a blood or urine test to confirm the cause of infection.

 Some common bacterial infections include:

 Antibiotics aren’t effective against viruses, such as the common cold or flu.
 They also don’t work on infections caused by fungi, such as:

 These are treated with a different group of medications called antifungals.